UrbanInstitute/rmarkdown-factsheets/README.md

 ### Fork or download this repository

 Fork this respoitory or download the contents of this repository to get access to the template.
+Using [R Projects](https://ui-research.github.io/r-at-urban/intro-to-r.html#projects) with the template is highly recommended and an R Project is included in the repository.

 ## Use